 Build Your Own

 You can also choose to build a roll out pantry using your existing cabinet space.
-This is the best way to make sure that the pantry shelves are compatible with the rest of the kitchen and fits into the space that you have available.
+This is the best way to make sure that the pantry shelves are compatible with the rest of the kitchen and fits into the space you have available.

-To build your own, you will have to install glides for the bottom and top of the cabinet area.
+To build your own, install glides for the bottom and top of the cabinet area.
 This will allow your roll out pantry to pull out when you need it, in the same way that a drawer can be pulled.
 However, when you pull the roll out pantry, you will be pulling out the entire unit.
 That is why it is necessary to have both bottom glides and top glides.

 Take your measurements for the shelving unit by subtracting the measurement of the top bracket and the glides.
-Remember that your shelving unit will have to fit in the glides so that you can pull out the pantry.
+Remember your shelving unit will have to fit in the glides so you can pull out the pantry.

 Whether you decide to buy a roll out pantry or build one on your own, the measurements are absolutely vital to determine if it will be compatible with your kitchen.
 The premade units are convenient, but they lose their usefulness if they are unable to be slid into a small space when not in use.
-Measurements for the roll out pantry that you build on your own, should include space allotted for the glides and brackets that will slide your pantry in and out of the existing cabinet area.
+Measurements for the roll out pantry you build on your own, should include space allotted for the glides and brackets that will slide your pantry in and out of the existing cabinet area.